chardma3/hardman-photo/README.md

 ### Colour Scheme

-As is the case with photography stores, both online and physically, photography galleries and museums black and white is the driving color scheme.
+As is the case with photography stores, both online and physically, photography galleries and museums, black and white is the driving color scheme.
 The stark contrast of light and dark are the very basis of photography and this color simplicity allows the photography on display to shine.

 ### Typography